 You set the Escalator at your chosen amount (from a minimum of £10) and your contributions will automatically go up by that amount at the start of each tax year, until you decide to stop.
 It's a way for you to make the most of your annual pay increases and prepare for your financial future with minimum effort.

-You can find out more about the Metfriendly Escalator, how it works and how to add it your existing products on our website.
+Watch the video below, or you can find out more about the Metfriendly Escalator, how it works and how to add it your existing products on our website.
 Here you'll find some examples of how you can build up your savings quicker by applying the Escalator to your Metfriendly ISA.

 Or if you’d like to talk it through with us, submit your details here and we’ll arrange for someone to call you back at a convenient time.